regancipher/regancipher.github.io/_posts/2025-11-27-earfun-air-pro-4-plus-review.md

     <img src="/assets/images/reviews/earfun-air-pro-4-plus/9.jpg" alt="App features - controls" style="max-width: 100%; border-radius: 12px;">
 </div>

-When it comes to controls, Earfun allow you to change pretty much everything in a logical layout.
+When it comes to controls, Earfun allow you to change pretty much everything, and in a logical and easy-to-read layout.
 They have also now added a 'mute call' option - something I've only seen previously with the Technics AZxxx series.
 This is really handy - a new addition for Earfun, and once again evidence they listen to feedback from users, particularly those selecting these for their daily work of Teams or Zoom calls.
 This degree of customization extends throughout the feature set - pragmatic, useful and straightforward.
 The app is hardly the flashiest out there, but it more than makes up for it with its ease-of-use and simplicity.

 <div style="text-align: center; margin: 2rem 0;">
     <img src="/assets/images/reviews/earfun-air-pro-4-plus/10.jpg" alt="App features" style="max-width: 100%; border-radius: 12px;">